moosetechnology/FamixQueries/README.md

-# MooseQueries
+# Famix Queries
-I am a model of queries for Moose
+I am a model of queries for Famix